thorntonmc/thorntonmc.github.io/content/posts/go/net-http.md

 ## Getting Started

-The [net/http](https://pkg.go.dev/net/http) reads absolutely beautifully, and the introduction is no different:
+The [net/http](https://pkg.go.dev/net/http) package reads absolutely beautifully, and the introduction is no different:

 > Package http provides HTTP client and server implementations.